Anthonyhelka/camille/README.md

 * [Avatar](#avatar)

 # Avatar

+An avatar is an image or profile graphic that usually appears next to a user's name.

 ####  Props
 | Name   	| Default 	| Type   	| Description                                                                                                 	|
 |--------	|---------	|--------	|-------------------------------------------------------------------------------------------------------------	|